-VMware vSphere 6 includes three major layers: Virtualization, Management and Interface.
+VMware vSphere includes three major layers: Virtualization, Management and Interface.
 The Virtualization layer includes infrastructure and application services.
 The Management layer is central for configuring, provisioning and managing virtualized environments.
 The Interface layer includes the vSphere web client.

 Throughout the Dell Wyse Datacenter solution, all VMware and Microsoft best practices and prerequisites for core services are adhered to (NTP, DNS, Active Directory, etc.).
-The vCenter 6 VM used in the solution is a single Windows Server 2012 R2 VM (Check for current Windows Server OS compatibility at http://www.VMware.com/resources/compatibility) or vCenter 6 virtual appliance, residing on a host in the management Tier.
-SQL server is a core component of the Windows version of vCenter and is hosted on another VM also residing in the management Tier.
-It is recommended that all additional XenDesktop components be installed in a distributed architecture, one role per server VM.
-For more information on VMware vSphere, visit http://www.VMware.com/products/vsphere
+The vCenter used in the solution is a vCenter Server Appliance (VCSA) residing on a host in the management Tier.